 With its interdisciplinary design, the Core program provides an intellectual bridge between individual academic programs, addressing the Graduate School’s “core” values of creativity, commitment, and compassion through cross-disciplinary collaboration.
-It provides an opportunity for students to interact with faculty and staff from other programs.
+It also provides an opportunity for students to interact with experienced professionals and community members.

-The new Core Program does not involve completing graduate courses for credit.
-The new Core Program requires that you complete three Core Units.
-One of these Core Units will be fulfilled by attendance at the Graduate School’s annual Convocation.
-This is required for all students enrolled in full-time master’s degree programs.
-There will be no charge to you for any of the Core Experiences in the new program, except in cases where special materials are required; in these cases there will be a materials fee and you will know this in advance of registration), or if the Core Experience is offered through an outside organization (e.g., a conference, tour, performance, or other event) for which there is a registration fee.
+The Core Program does not involve completing graduate courses for credit.
+The Core Program requires that you complete three Core Units.
+One of these Core Units will be fulfilled by attendance at the Graduate School’s annual Convocation near the beginning of your degree program.
+There will be no tuition charge to you for any of the Core Experiences in the new program.
+There may be charges if special materials are required (in these cases there will be a materials fee and you will know this in advance of registration), or if the Core Experience is offered through an outside organization (e.g., a conference, tour, performance, or other event) for which there is a registration fee.

-You will have a wide variety of options for completing the remaining two Core Units in the program and these options will vary from year to year.
+You will have a wide variety of options for completing the remaining two Core Units in the program and these options will vary from semester to semester.
 Each Core experience may be worth full or partial Core Units (i.e., 1.0 or .5).
-Before the beginning of the fall term each year, a list of Core Experience options will be listed on the Core webpage when they are available.
-Additions to this list may be made throughout the year.
+A list of Core Experience options is listed on Web Advisor under “Core” and will be announced in the weekly email called “This Week at the Graduate School.”
 You will register (using WebAdvisor) for Core Experiences on a space-available basis at whatever time in your program of study makes sense for you.
-At the time you wish to graduate, you will need to have completed all three Core Units: Convocation, plus two other Core Units.
+By the time you wish to graduate, you will need to have completed all three Core Units: Convocation, plus two other Core Units.
 Each Core Experience will be noted on your transcript and you will be able to track your progress through WebAdvisor, just as you can track your regular course work and other degree requirements.

 New Core Program Mission